ZadBabaei/Python-Explorer/README.md

 "To see the content of a folder type 'ls'
 "To see the size of all files and folders under the current directory type 'du' "To remove the current directory type'rm'
-"To see the tree from of file and folders of this directory type 'tree' "To exit this command bar type 'x'
+"To see the tree form of file and folders of this directory type 'tree' "To exit this command bar type 'x'
 ```